practicalli/clojure/namespace-design.md

 for me it’s usually ease of comprehension i think the single-concern thing is right - i need to be able to forget about as much as possible to focus on what’s important, and it’s much easier to forget about simple stuff

-lein var-graph useful as a way of visualising if I can/should break up a nampespace
+lein var-graph useful as a way of visualising if I can/should break up a namespace

 btw, this is the one I'm breaking up atm https://gist.github.com/otfrom/92ac4d4f1c175f017380b6ef2dbb4853 it is looking at this repo: https://github.com/MastodonC/witan.send